google/flatbuffers/swift/README.md

 `.package(url: "https://github.com/mustiikhalil/flatbuffers.git", from: "X.Y.Z"),`

-tags are provided in the repository, so you can select according to the version you want.

 and Cocoapods

-`pod 'FlatBuffers', :git => 'https://github.com/mustiikhalil/flatbuffers.git', :branch => 'swift'`
+`pod 'FlatBuffers'`

+### Notes
-To report any error please use the main repository.
+1- To report any error please use the main repository.
+2- The package 0.4.0 will break the generated code.
+You can download the [binary here](https://github.com/google/flatbuffers/actions) and select the latest push to master